Dan: The Tevet Personality

 The Dan Personality

-The new month of Tevet represents the coldest month of the year, the month that is most associated with the winter.
-Every month of the year is associated (according to the Arizal and based on Sefer Yetizrah) with one of the Twelve Tribes (with the thirteenth month, the second Adar, that appears in intercalated years, being associated with the tribe of Levi).
-The Tribe of Dan is the one associated with the month of Tevet.
+The month of Tevet represents the coldest month of the year, the month that is most associated with the winter.
+Every month of the year is associated (according to the Arizal and based on Sefer Yetizrah) with one of the Twelve Tribes (with the thirteenth month, the second Adar, that appears in intercalated years, corresponding to the tribe of Levi).
+The month of Tevet corresponds to the Tribe of Dan.
 Let us see how Dan warms and illuminates the cold winter.

 Dan: Lost and Found